Logo Barret Codes

 hero image

-My Favorite Podcasts & Video Channels - 2024 Edition
+My Favorite Podcasts and Video Channels - 2024 Edition

 About once a year I update my list of favorite podcasts and video channels.
 Here’s a list of what I’m in to these days: Tech Related DotNetRocks For years now, Carl Franklin and Richard Campbell have brought us a steady stream of the greatest minds in the industry.
 One of the very first podcasts, and still one of the best to be found anywhere.
 Maybe one day they’ll even interview me.
 Lol.